Ke'Bryan Hayes Preview, Player Props: Pirates vs. Brewers

 Ke'Bryan Hayes At The Plate

-- Hayes has an RBI in 29 of 100 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in eight contests.
+- Hayes has had at least one RBI in 29.7% of his games this year (30 of 101), with more than one RBI 13 times (12.9%).
+He has also accounted for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.